ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

 Sulu's schedule looks pretty good too but we might be worried that its bunched up more than Hermione's is.
 When we look at the preferences data though, we see that Sulu listed an OFF preference for each day from June 6 - June 10, so the scheduling procedure did its best given that it was effectively trying to schedule the same amount of shifts for Sulu with five less days.
 Still, we were able to give Sulu one of each type of ON shift.
-Furthremore, we matched five of his six shifts to his preferences!
+Furthermore, we matched five of his six shifts to his preferences!

 <a name="speed"></a>

 # So How Fast Is It?

-The burning question for many of you is probabaly *"How fast is all this?* This is a great question since our main motivation for doing all this was to improve upon the speed and accuracy of the current by-hand process.
+The burning question for many of you is probably *"How fast is all this?* This is a great question since our main motivation for doing all this was to improve upon the speed and accuracy of the current by-hand process.
 We have seen that we are doing pretty well in the accuracy department mainly because of our Hard Constraints and optimization via our Soft Constraint.
 As for speed, this graph tells it all.

 <figure>
 <center>